shanieMoonlight/moonlight-repo/libs/utils/forms/README.md

-# Spider Baby Utils Forms
+# Spider Baby Form Utils

 A comprehensive Angular forms utility library that provides streamlined form validation and error handling with automatic error display and user-friendly messaging.